Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Easy jam recipes for strawberry jam, plum jam, apricot jam, blackberry jam...
 Try a jam recipe of two and follow our step-by-step jam making instructions.

-JAM RECIPES: APPLE & BLACKBERRY JAM RECIPE
+JAM RECIPES for APPLE and BLACKBERRY JAM

-jam recipes1 kg cooking apples eg:Granny Smith
+1 kg cooking apples eg:Granny Smith

 2/3 cup water